forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 > * [Hein et al](./references_palestine_israel_in_conflict.md#hein-93) in 1993 report a community survey on the violence exposure and trauma.
 Large proportions of children in Gaza had been exposed to violence.
 Likely as effect, many children felt nervousness, fears or restlessness and showed aggressive behavior and reduced concentration in school.
 > * []

 > It is important to figure out the right coping strategies.
-Coping which prevent violence and ideally led to or at least don't hinder peace and true friendship.
+Coping which prevent violence and ideally led to or at least don't hinder honest peace and friendship.